 Meet Marie Daage, The Legendary Porcelain Painter

-Just in time for Christmas festivities, BLUE RIBBON hosted a table setting masterclass with the legendary porcelain painter, and one of the most respected figures of Limoges Porcelain heritage, Marie Daage, the receiver of the prestigious Chevalier de l’ordre de la Légion d’honneur, for promoting French know-how.
+Meet the legendary porcelain painter, and one of the most respected figures of Limoges Porcelain heritage, Marie Daage, the receiver of the prestigious Chevalier de l’ordre de la Légion d’honneur.

 “Building your porcelain collection is like building your wardrobe – you find your must-haves, your favourites, and your touches of colour, and you buy key pieces every year” – explains Marie.